 Dark grout hides dirt but it also highlights badly aligned tiles.
 And since you can’t make changes after grout is applied, it pays to be an eagle every step of the way.

 This happened to us: The Greek key entry isn’t the only tilework we’ve had to rip out.
 A while back, we noticed that a half wall of grouted kitchen tile had corner edges that didn’t meet.
 Fixing that required pulling out the work piece by piece.
-Lacey has just enrolled in an all-woman course to learn to wield a tile saw and lay subway tiles herself.
+Lacey has since taken an all-woman course that taught her to wield a tile saw and lay subway tiles herself.

 Bottom line: If you’re going for a contrasting look, you need solid tilework.